-See how to allocate a GTIN-13
+See how to assign a GTIN-13

 GTIN-8 allows a smaller barcode to be used on smaller retail trade items.

-See how to allocate a GTIN-8
+See how to assign a GTIN-8

 Over the past 10 years, United States and Canada have steadily been updating retail Point-of-Sale systems to be able to scan GTIN-13 and GTIN-8.
 If you are exporting trade items to these countries, you should confirm with your trading partners if they can scan these numbers.
 If they cannot, you will need to use a GTIN-12.
 You can apply for this through GS1 Australia.

-See how to allocate a GTIN-12
+See how to assign a GTIN-12

 The GTIN-14 is used on general distribution trade items – that is, items that are not intended for sale to the consumer at Point-of-Sale.